eralpkaraduman/card-quest/article/article.md

 ### Page contents

 Container of the pages or screens have as little code as possible so that platform specific code is minimal.
-They only set up scrolling containers, avoid device specific margins etc. The maing contents are implemented as separate components.
+They only set up scrolling containers, avoid device specific margins etc. The main contents are implemented as separate components.

 For example for "Home" screen there are separate container components for each platform;
 - `HomeScreen.web.tsx`: Adds a title text above.